IBM/aspera-cli/README.erb.md

 ```

 ### Windows

-On windows you can get it from here: [https://rubyinstaller.org/](https://rubyinstaller.org/) .
+On windows you can get it from here: [https://rubyinstaller.org/](https://rubyinstaller.org/).

 ### Linux

 ```bash
 $ yum install ruby rubygems
 ```

 Note that Ruby 2+ is required, if you have an older Linux (e.g. CentOS 6), you should install "rvm" [https://rvm.io/](https://rvm.io/) and install and use a newer Ruby.

-## Gem Installation
+## `asperalm` gem

 Once you have ruby and rights to install gems: Install the gem and its dependencies:

 ```bash
 $ gem install asperalm
 ```

-## FASP Installation
+## FASP

-For any FASP based file transfer, the FASP protocol and a valid license
+For FASP based file transfer, the FASP protocol and a valid license
-is required (e.g. if the server side is "connect" enabled, one can use
+is required.
+If the server side is "connect" enabled, one can use
-the connect client license).
+the connect client license.

 `aslmcli` will detect most of Aspera transfer products in standard locations and use the first one found.

 Aspera Connect Client can be installed
 by visiting the page: [http://downloads.asperasoft.com/connect2/](http://downloads.asperasoft.com/connect2/)

-It is also possible to use the `ascp` binary from Aspera CLI, or any other transfer product.
+It is also possible to use the `ascp` binary from Aspera CLI, or any other transfer product (High Speed Transfer Server, etc...).

 The connect client can be downloaded on command line using `aslmcli`,
 see section: [Client](client).

 # <a name="aslmcli"></a>Tool: `aslmcli`

-The `asperalm` Gem provides a Ruby language based command line interface (CLI) which interacts with (mostly APIs using REST calls) Aspera Products:
+The `asperalm` Gem provides a command line interface (CLI) which interacts with Aspera Products (mostly APIs using REST calls):

 * Server
 * Node